 Behind These Walls: Photographs of Decommissioned Australian Prisons and Gaols

-Exhibited from the 16 December 2017 until 23 February 2018 the subject matter will range from the empty quietness of once bustling cell blocks to more abstract contemplations of the interaction between barred windows and morning lights or the poetic twists of razor wire.
-An exhibition not to be missed it will be available for a limited time only and included in the standard entry price of Maitland Gaol.
+The subject matter will range from the empty quietness of once bustling cell blocks to more abstract contemplations of the interaction between barred windows and morning lights or the poetic twists of razor wire.

 You can browse the exhibition catalogue below, or alternatively the catalogue is available for purchase from the gaol.
 Click here to read through Brett Leigh Dicks' biography.